mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 [^ESR]: The best entry point to start exploring the EventStorming world is probably the official website at [eventstorming.com](https://www.eventstorming.com)

 [^CALM]: Conferences are a little mess, but they are interesting because they often employ less people than the required roles: a small team is taking care of many different activities spread around months, with a peak of intensity diring the conference and the few days before.
 The need for specialization is continuously at odd with the need of having to sync as few people as possible.
+At the same time, I've never seen two conferences alike, so I won't be revealing special trade secrets here.